 When you fertilize your grass on a regular schedule, it will grow faster than ever, which is great … unless you want to spend your weekends on something other than mowing the lawn.

 Want a thick, healthy lawn with lots of new growth without the hassle of keeping it cut?
-Weekly lawn mowing service from LawnStarter’s local lawn care pros is only a click away.
+Weekly lawn mowing service and routine fertilization from LawnStarter’s local lawn care pros are only a click away.

 Main Photo Credit: Shutterstock